mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 .. image:: /images/en/making-azalea/Azelea_01_trunk-.png
     :alt: starting with the trunk and reference image

 First we make a bunch of branches.
-I picked a slightly darker colour here than usual, because I know that I’ll be painting over these branches with the lighter colours later on.
+I picked a slightly darker color here than usual, because I know that I’ll be painting over these branches with the lighter colors later on.
 Look at the reference how branches are formed.

 .. image:: /images/en/making-azalea/Azelea_02_drawing-flowers.png
     :alt: making the outline of the flowers

 Then we make an approximation of a single flower on a layer.
 We make a few of these, all on separate layers.
-We also do not colour pick the red, but we guess at it.
-This is good practice, so we can learn to analyse a colour as well as how to use our colour selector.
-If we’d only pick colours, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.
+We also do not color pick the red, but we guess at it.
+This is good practice, so we can learn to analyse a color as well as how to use our color selector.
+If we’d only pick colors, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.

 .. image:: /images/en/making-azalea/Azelea_03_filling-flowers.png
     :alt: coloring the details and filling the flowers